OWASP/glue/PLAYGROUND.md

 ## Ignoring Result
 Any security tools has false positives, and it's critical to be able to ignore them.
-One of Glue features, is the ability to ignore specific findings.
-To enable this feature, you first need to tell Glue to use a file for filtering the findings (using the `--finding-file glue.json`).
+One of Glue's features is the ability to ignore specific findings.
+To enable this feature, you first need to tell Glue to use a file for filtering the findings (using the `--finding-file-path glue.json`).
 Replace `glue.json` with the name of the file:
 ```
-ruby bin/glue -t zap --zap-host http://localhost --zap-port 1234 --zap-passive-mode http://juice-shop -z 0 --finding-file glue.json
+ruby bin/glue -t zap --zap-host http://localhost --zap-port 1234 --zap-passive-mode http://juice-shop -z 0 --finding-file-path glue.json
 ```
 Open `glue.json`, and you'll see JSON similar to this file:
 ```